Section author: Raphaël Amiard

-So far, our examples have been simple standalone procedures.
+So far, our examples have been simple standalone subprograms.
 Ada is helpful in that regard, since it allows arbitrary declarations in a declarative part.
 We were thus able to declare our types and variables in the bodies of main procedures.

 However, it is easy to see that this is not going to scale up for real-world applications.
 We need a better way to structure our programs into modular and distinct units.